quadrel-design/docs-ux/README.md

 ## Setup

-To set up the project locally:
+To set up the project locally, you need [Node.js](https://nodejs.org/en/download/) (version 20 or higher) installed.

 1.  **Clone the repository:**